blinda/HierarchicalBayes/README.md

 # HierarchicalBayes
-Fits a hierarchicall Bayesian model in pyStan to a sample of posterior distributions
+Fits a hierarchical Bayesian model in pyStan to a sample of posterior distributions